easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### geopy

-geopy is a Python client for several popular geocoding web services. geopy makes it easy for Python developers to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party geocoders and other data sources.
+geopy is a Python client for several popular geocoding web services. geopy makes it simple for Python developers to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party geocoders and other data sources.

 *homepage*: <https://geopy.readthedocs.io/en/stable/>